AguaClara/Textbook/Flocculation/Floc_Model.rst

    The average particle separation distance is defined as the distance between centers of cubes that each contain the volume of the suspension occupied by a single particle.

-Particle separation distance matters because it will determine what transport mechanisms are at play when two particles approach for a collision.
-Surface water treatment plants commonly treat water between 1 and 1000 NTU.
-We will first find the number of clay particles per liter.
+Particle separation distance matters because it determines which transport mechanisms are at play when two particles approach for a collision.
+The particle separation distance is a function of the particle concentration.
+Surface water treatment plants commonly treat water with turbidity between 1 and 1000 NTU.
+We will first find the number of clay particles per liter in typical raw water suspensions.

 .. code:: python

     from aide_design.play import*
     from aguaclara_research.play import*
     import aguaclara_research.floc_model as fm
-    imagepath = 'Flocculation/Images/'
     C_Clay = np.arange(1,1000,1)*u.NTU
     n_Clay = fm.num_clay(C_Clay,fm.Clay)
     fig, ax = plt.subplots()
     ax.loglog(C_Clay.to(u.NTU),n_Clay.to(1/u.L))
-    ax.set(xlabel='Clay concentration ($NTU$)', ylabel='Number of clay per liter') fig.savefig(imagepath+'NClay_vs_CClay')
+    ax.set(xlabel='Clay concentration ($NTU$)', ylabel='Number of clay per liter') fig.savefig('Flocculation/Images/NClay_vs_CClay')
     plt.show()